ashwath-karthikeyan/ashwath-karthikeyan.github.io/_posts/2000-01-07-kalman-filter.markdown

 ##### Linearizing the model

 The next step is to linearize the given model.
 This is necessary because an EKF, like a standard Kalman Filter, can only predict the states of linear systems.
-The EKF extends this capability to non-linear models by approximating them as linear at each time step around the current estimate (using a Taylor series expansion), thus allowing it to handle non-linear systems effectively.
+The EKF extends this capability to non-linear models by approximating them as linear at each time step around the current estimate, thus allowing it to handle non-linear systems effectively.

 To linearize the model, we find the Jacobians of the vectors we gathered before.
 To do that we need to find the partial derivatives